georgeweigt/quantum-gates/README.md

 111 0.500000 **************************************************
 ```

-This result shows there is a 50% chance of getting 000 from the circuit
-and a 50% chance getting 111.
+The result shows a 50% chance of getting 000 from the circuit and a 50% chance getting 111.